Teaching as Principled Practice

 • Demonstration of personal and professional behaviors and affect as designated on the Department of Education's Statement of Professionalism.

-Developing as a principled, inclusive, cooperative, and environmentally sustainable practitioner of math: Expectations are high that completion of each and every one of the pieces below will be completed with high integrity (Pass/Fail: 40 points).
+Developing as a principled, inclusive, cooperative, and mind full practitioner of science: Expectations are high that completion of each and every one of the pieces below will be completed with high integrity (Pass/Fail: 65 points).

-• Processing of course readings (Course packet, Barton and research articles).
+• Processing of course readings (Course packet and research articles).

 Each one of us is building an understanding of teaching as a journey of learning and process.
 The purpose of this assignment is develop “mindful educational practice to gain depth and purpose” toward our teaching.
 This assignment will use phenomenological inquiry, a research method and study that are designed to “awaken teachers to see beyond their habituated perceptions, and in so doing become more mindful of individual children, classroom dynamics and their teaching practices.”
 (Kesson, K., Traugh, C. & Perez, F. 2006).
 The intent of your study of your teaching is to become more mindful of what is happening in the classroom on “cognitive emotional and social levels” as you work toward improving your own practice.

-Wisdom from Former Students from the Science and Math Methods Courses
+Wisdom from Former Students from the Science and Math Methods Course

 Standards